arjunvish/smtcoq/examples/thesisExp/listRewrites/README.md

 This happens with apply goal #39.

 ## Out of bounds
-SMTCoq returns `Uncaught exception Invalid_argument("index out of bounds").` This is an SMTCoq bug, see and report `indexoutofboundsBugReport.v` to Chantal.
+SMTCoq returns `Uncaught exception Invalid_argument("index out of bounds").` This seens to be an SMTCoq bug, see `indexoutofboundsBugReport.v`.

 ## Not subtype
 SMTCoq returns `Solver error: (error argument type is not a subtype of the function's argument type.)`.
-This is an SMTCoq bug, see `notsubtypeBugReport.v`.
+Also seems to be an issue with SMTCoq, see `notsubtypeBugReport.v`.
 When SMTCoq sees applications of higher-order functions, instead of returning an exception to the user saying they aren't supported by the SMT solver, it coerces the function type of the argument to a flat type.
-Its not clear in what situations this coercion is happening though, we are not able to reproduce this with a smaller example (maybe the quantified hypothesis plays a role as well?).
+Its not clear in what situations this coercion is happening though, I am not able to reproduce this with a smaller example (maybe the quantified hypothesis plays a role as well?).

 ## Atom not of expected type
 SMTCoq returns `exception "Atom not of expected type"`.
-This is an SMTCoq bug, see `atomnotexptypeBugReport.v`.
+Again, seems like an SMTCoq issue, see `atomnotexptypeBugReport.v`.
 From terminal, I get message: `Incorrect type: wanted Tindex_2, got Bool`.
 Terms `true` and `false` of type Bool are parsed into variables of type Bool in the SMT file, not sure if this is what the issue is.

 ## Free sort
 SMTCoq returns `Solver error: (error Parse Error: <stdin>:4.13: Free sort symbols not allowed in QF_SAT ).` The tactic sets the logic to `QF_SAT` and then tries to declare a sort symbol.
 It should be setting the sort to `QF_UF`.
-This is an SMTCoq bug, see `freesortBugReport.v`.
+See `freesortBugReport.v`.
 This seems to happen only when the goal is False.
 So SMTCoq asserts `not false` and it recognizes that it only needs logic `QF_SAT`.
 When the `cvc4` tactic is called, this happens correctly, but when `abduce` is called, it tries to declare a sort for the list types and this